douglasgscofield/bioinfo/scripts/README.md

 extractFastaSeqs.pl
 -------------------

 Extract named FASTA sequences.
-Names are given in a separate names file, one per line.
-Names of sequences in the FASTA file are any characters after the initial `>` character in the header of a FASTA sequence, so FASTA sequence names in the header as interpreted here are only delimited by end-of-line.
+Names must be given one per line in the names file.
+Names of sequences in the FASTA file are any characters after the initial '>' character in the header of a FASTA sequence, followed by whitespace or an end of line, and must be matched in their entirety.
+Use `--header` to match against the entire header of the FASTA sequence.
+Use `--reverse` to extract sequences that *do not match* any of the names.

 All of these usages are equivalent: